 - providing extra paths to link gaps in the network

-You can download a copy of the Rights of Way Improvement Plan in sections as pdfs at the bottom of the page.
+You can view a copy of the Rights of Way Improvement Plan here (3.28 MB) or download it from the Documents section on this page.

-The Leeds Rights of Way Improvement Plan (ROWIP), forms a ten year management plan, setting out areas for improvement across the public rights of way network within the Leeds district.
+Launched in 2009, The Leeds Rights of Way Improvement Plan (ROWIP), forms a ten year management plan setting out areas for improvement across the public rights of way network within the Leeds district.

-The ROWIP links to aims and priorities at both a national and local level, such as the West Yorkshire Local Transport Plan, Vision for Leeds, Leeds Strategic Plan, Cultural, Sport and Recreation Strategies.
+The ROWIP links to West Yorkshire Local Transport Plan, Vision for Leeds, Leeds Strategic Plan, Cultural, Sport and Recreation Strategies.